Search

 Whether it’s at work, home or in your relationships, it’s important to realise when you are giving too much of your energy and time to others and leaving yourself feeling depleted.

 Take the time to reflect on situations where you have felt angry or resentful because you have had to put someone else’s feelings and needs before your own.
+Understanding the stages of anger and how it builds can help you recognise these patterns earlier.
 Once you have become aware, it’ll be easier to start setting boundaries.

 When you’re not accustomed to standing up for yourself, you’ll likely feel guilty for stating your needs when you do start to be more assertive.
 That’s not a bad thing, but do not let the guilt take over.
 Simply acknowledge the feeling, put it aside and push through.
 After some time, the feeling will subside until you no longer feel guilty at all.